 However, for decades scientists thought ionizing radiation from x-rays was safe enough to treat acne and measure shoe size.
-There was no temperature change on the feet or burns to guide safety and kids would spend long afternoons in the shoe store wiggling their green feet in the shoe slots.
-Until atomic bomb survivors showed long term health effects no one questioned the safety of these widespread devices.
+There was no temperature change on the feet or burning of the skin to guide safety.
+Kids would amuse themselves by spending long afternoons in the shoe store after school with their friends watching their green feet wiggle through one of the viewers of a “shoe-fitting fluoroscope” that emitted high energy ionizing radiation.
+Until atomic bomb survivors showed long term health effects, no one questioned the safety of these widespread devices.
 Even though recommended safety guidelines were in place decades earlier, shoe fluoroscopes were not banned in the U.S. until the 1970’s.
 (111, 112) What seems like a great discovery at one point in time can later be deemed hazardous many years later.
 (27, 28, 121) Science can change our views and policies.

-It has long been believed that non-ionizing radiation could not be harmful to living organisms as it did not break chemical bonds.
-It was only felt to be damaging if it heated tissue.
-We are now learning that microwave radiofrequency electromagnetic radiation from wireless devices acts as an environmental stressor with direct toxic effects on cellular processes that are not related to heat or to ionization.
+It has long been believed that non-ionizing (RF) radiation could not be harmful to living organisms as RF radiation did not break chemical bonds or have enough energy to remove an electron from (ionize) an atom or molecule.
+It was felt radio frequency radiation damaged tissue only through a heating or burning mechanism.
+We are now learning that microwave radiofrequency electromagnetic radiation from wireless devices acts as an environmental stressor with direct oxidative toxic effects on cellular processes that are not related to heat or to ionization.
 The effect of radiofrequency EMR is indirect, inducing biochemical changes in cellular structures and their membranes.
 (49,50,78)

 In May 2011 the WHO/ International Agency for Research on Cancer (IARC) listed radio frequency electromagnetic radiation as a Class 2B carcinogen.
 A team of 31 scientists from 14 countries made the decision after reviewing scientific data on non-ionizing microwave radiation and its association with brain tumors.
 (30)